RidwanTiamiyu/super-parakeet/README.md

 # super-parakeet
 We want to use KNearestNeighbors to separate customers into different segmentations.
-Dataset was gotten from Kaggle
+Dataset was gotten from Kaggle.